comarquet/JavaScript_assignment_1/README.md

        of an element to change, you use JS to set or remove classes to that element, and you edit the `style.scss` stylesheet in order to have styling rules that matches the classes.
+    4. Like with any software development, organize your code coherently and make it readable.
+       Use comments, seperate things into coherent functions.
+You don't neet to seperate your code into several files for this assignment, although it is possible if you want, by using ES6 modules.
+    5. Do **not** seperate your code in different files without ES6 modules (we try to avoid ES5 practices as they are deprecated)

 3. Implement the following functionalities